Alfred G. Gilman Symposium on Education

 Annual Symposium April 10, 2025

-This year's symposium will be held on April 10, 2025 (7:30am - 12:15pm) as a hybrid event, with in-person lectures on the North Campus in the NG building along with an option to attend virtually.
-The theme of the event is A New Frontier: The Intersection of Medical Education and Artificial Intelligence.
+This year's symposium was held on April 10, 2025.
+The theme of the event was A New Frontier: The Intersection of Medical Education and Artificial Intelligence.

-In addition, the opening plenary session will feature the first campus-wide address from Dr. James Willig, the new Associate Dean for Undergraduate Medical Education at UT Southwestern, as he shares his vision for undergraduate medical education on our campus.
-Attendees will also hear project updates from our SWAT/OME Fellows and our SWAT Small Grants Project awardees, representing some of the best educational innovation work being done by our faculty.
-Complimentary breakfast and coffee/snacks will be provided for attendees.
+In addition, the opening plenary session featured the first campus-wide address from Dr. James Willig, the new Associate Dean for Undergraduate Medical Education at UT Southwestern, as he shared his vision for undergraduate medical education on our campus.
+Attendees also heard project updates from our SWAT/OME Fellows and our SWAT Small Grants Project awardees, representing some of the best educational innovation work being done by our faculty.

 The agenda can be found here: Alfred G. Gilman Symposium 2025 - Agenda